 231 Philosophy in Literature 3 credits Interpretation and analysis of some literary works which successfully express philosophical ideas concerning man and the world in which he finds himself caught up.
 232 Mind-Body Problem 3 credits A philosophical examination of the nature of mind and body.
 Topics include the cognitive functions of mind, our knowledge of other minds, behaviorism, death, and immortality.
-Prerequisite, at least three hours in Philosophy, preferably Philosophy 115.
+Prerequisite, at least three hours in Philosophy, preferably Philosophy 223.
 Offered in alternate years.
-310 Religion and Alienation in Twentieth-Century Culture See Religious Studies 310.
+302 Classical Indian Philosophy 3 credits A rigorous introduction to the classical Indian tradition of philosophical thought, from its roots in the Vedas and Upanishads to its systematization in the six orthodox (astika) schools.
+Attention is also given to the "heterodox" views of the Buddhists, the Jains, and the "materialists."
 316 A Philosophical Approach to Poverty and Economic Justice 3 credits A conceptual approach to the issues of poverty and the just society, examining various theories and models, developing fundamental principles, and attempting to formulate a coherent and workable theory with reference to a particular instance of poverty.
 Offered in alternate years.
 351; 352; 451; 452 Special Studies in Philosophy 0 to 3 credits Directed study planned and conducted with reference to the needs of students who are candidates for departmental honors.
 Qualified students who are not candidates for such honors are admitted with the consent of the department.
 402 Senior Seminar 3 credits A seminar required of all philosophy and religious studies majors as part of their graduation requirements.
 Each student is required to write a major paper on a topic within his/her major.
 A member of the department supervises the project.
-Religious Studies (84) Basic Major:
+Religious Studies (84) In Religious Studies, students are encouraged, by exposure to a variety of religious expressions and beliefs, to develop attitudes and convictions of their own while gaining an appreciation for the meaning of religion in the lives of people throughout the ages and across cultures.
+Fundamental to our approach is the comparative study of world religions, which includes historical and phenomenological methods.
+While we engage in the academic study of religion as an empirical dimension of human life, we do not espouse one single religious tradition.
+The departmental curriculum is divided into historical/interpretive courses, e.g., Religion of the Ancient World and Sacred Architecture and ethical/critical courses, e.g., God and the Holocaust and Liberation Movements and Human Freedom.
+Basic Major: Required courses:

-At least twenty-four hours of Religious Studies including 101, 106, 320, and Senior Seminar 402; Comparative Literature, six hours; History, six hours; Psychology and/or Sociology, six hours.
+At least twenty-four hours of Religious Studies including 101 or 102, 6 hours each in both Ethical-Critical and Historical-Interpretive courses and Senior Seminar 402; Comparative Literature, six hours; History, six hours; Psychology and/or Sociology, six hours.
 Strongly recommended electives: